aenglebert/polycam/README.md

 Implementation of the PolyCAM methods: PCAM+, PCAM- and PCAM+/- in pytorch.

+You can check our paper on ICPR: https://ieeexplore.ieee.org/abstract/document/9956711

+And the preprint version on arxiv: https://arxiv.org/abs/2204.13359

 Python scripts are provided to generate and evaluate the multiples saliency map computation methods (ours and previous methods).

 Jupyter notebooks are provided to get visual feedback.